ARMmbed/uvisor/docs/PORTING.md

         <code>.uvisor.main</code>
       </td>
       <td>
-        Holds the monolithic uVisor binary; its location determines the entry point of uVisor, since <code>uvisor_init</code> points to the first opcode in this binary blob.
+        Holds the monolithic uVisor core binary.
+Its location determines the entry point of uVisor, since <code>uvisor_init</code> points to the first opcode in this binary blob.
 You should make sure that the linker script has this symbol at the same offset that you specified as <code>FLASH_OFFSET</code> in your configuration.
       </td>
     </tr>
     <tr>